TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurestack/problemscopingques-azsgeneral.md

                 ],
             "required": false,
             "infoBalloonText": "Choose yes if availability of running tenant applications has been impacted" },{
+            "id": "region_name",
+            "order": 4,
+            "controlType": "textbox",
+            "displayLabel": "Region Name",
+            "watermarkText": "Name of your Azure Stack region", "required": false,
+            "infoBalloonText": "If you have more than one Azure Stack environment, Ex: REGION from https://adminportal.REGION.FQDN"
+        },{
             "id": "problem_start_time",
             "order": 900,